 The development of the Texas Facility is expected to take place once a final investment decision ("FID") is made.
 The preliminary steps planned prior to FID are outlined below and constitute FEL-2 and FEL-3 activities.
-FEL-2 is complete, and the Company is currently evaluating the budget to progress FEL-3.
+FEL-2 is complete, and the Company is currently in the process of defining the FEL budget and remaining scope, pursuing financing opportunities and evaluating engineering, procurement and construction quotes to complete FEL3.
 FID may be made prior to the completion of the preliminary steps.